 The maki or rolled sushi

 Chumaki Is the medium roll, again it is wrapped in nori and might have two or three fillings.
-Outside Japan this roll is the most familiar type we see.
+Outside Japan, this roll is the most familiar type we see.

 Uramaki is the roll that is inside out, the outside is rice with the nori inside along with the other ingredients.
-This duck sushi dusted in shichimi togarashi below is a uramaki.
+This duck sushi is dusted in shichimi togarashi below is a uramaki.

 Onigiri is less familiar outside Japan but it’s a very common lunch or snack in your bento box or picked up from the corner store.
 It’s easy to prepare and many Japanese wives and Mums will prepare them at home with various fillings and coating.
-Ones with salmon inside are really delicious and sometimes furikake, a Japanese rice seasoning in mixed with the rice before they are formed to add texture and interest.
+Ones with salmon inside are really delicious and sometimes furikake, a Japanese rice seasoning is mixed with the rice before they are formed to add texture and interest.

 I love Yaki-onigiri, a version that is brushed with a sticky glaze and grilled.
 I often make these to eat cold for lunch, they hold together really well for a picnic and are perfectly designed for eating with your fingers.

 While it’s impolite in Japan to eat while walking around it’s quite OK to eat sushi with your hands.
-Even in high end sushi restaurants some patrons will choose fingers over chopsticks, it’s perfectly OK.
+Even in high-end sushi restaurants, some patrons will choose fingers over chopsticks, it’s perfectly OK.

 When I first tried scattered sushi it was in a modern hotel restaurant in Hong Kong.
-I loved the flavour and presentation but assumed incorrectly that it was a style that had evolved in fusion style restaurants taking the best of east and west.
-It has in fact been around since the 18th century evolving around the same times as rolled sushi and is a popular family style dish prepared at home.
+I loved the flavour and presentation but assumed incorrectly that it was a style that had evolved in fusion-style restaurants taking the best of East and West.
+It has in fact been around since the 18th century evolving around the same times as rolled sushi and is a popular family-style dish prepared at home.
 It’s perhaps best envisioned as a rice salad where the seasoned rice is placed in the bowl and toppings are scattered or placed on top.
-Unlike a western rice salad it isn’t tossed or mixed.
+Unlike a Western rice salad, it isn’t tossed or mixed.

 While traditional sushi ingredients including raw fish may be used it’s also made with cooked ingredients including crab, unagi (eel), omelette and vegetables.
 Some people will add tofu, lotus root or fish cake (kamaboko).
 Variations seem to be partly regional and partly based on what was available that day.
-The bowl below was from a restaurant in the canal area of Otaru on Japans northern island of Hokkaido.
-In Otaru beautiful fresh seafood is plentiful so it’s a great place to enjoy all styles of sushi.
+The bowl below was from a restaurant in the canal area of Otaru on Japan’s northern island of Hokkaido.
+In Otaru, beautiful fresh seafood is plentiful so it’s a great place to enjoy all styles of sushi.
 The type of chirashi with the raw seafood neatly placed on top is more familiarly known as the Tokyo (Edo) style.

-Chirashi sushi is often eaten on girls day (March 3rd) but you can enjoy it at any time of the year.
+Chirashi sushi is often eaten on Girls Day (March 3rd) but you can enjoy it at any time of the year.